 Bathing and Personal HygieneIs the individual able to get in and out of the shower or bath without assistance?
 Are they able to wash their face, body and hair?
 Are they able to groom themselves, maintain oral hygiene and care for their nails?

 DressingIs the individual able to choose appropriate clothing?
 Are they able to put on and take off these items, including fastening and unfastening them properly?

 ContinenceCan the individual maintain control over their bladder and bowel function?

 ToiletingIs the individual able to transfer on and off the toilet, clean themselves, and resecure their clothing?

 Walking and TransferringIs the individual able to walk independently?
 Are they able to move to and from a chair and bed without the assistance of another person?
 The use of assistive devices and mobility aids is acceptable.

 Creating an Activities of Daily Living Care Plan

-The amount of assistance required in completing each of these activities is used to determine the level of care an individual requires and what their care plan should entail.
-For this reason, most state and federally funded programs, home care companies, adult day care programs, and senior housing facilities require an ADL assessment as the starting point for establishing a person’s suitability or eligibility for services and/or coverage.
+The amount of assistance a senior requires to complete each of these ADLs is used to determine the level of care they require and create a personalized care plan.
+For this reason, most state and federal assistance programs, home care companies, adult day care programs and senior housing facilities require an ADL assessment as the starting point for establishing a person’s suitability or eligibility for services and/or coverage.

-Functional assessments can be made by a family doctor or an occupational therapist.
-However, long-term care insurance agencies typically employ assessors to make eligibility determinations.
-One of the best resources for beginning the assessment and application process is your local Area Agency on Aging.
-AAAs can let you know where you need to have an assessment done, and, in some cases, may actually be able to provide the assessment.
+A professional assessment is often the gateway to eligibility for additional services.
+Functional assessments that identify ADL difficulties can be made by physicians, nurses, case managers, and occupational therapists.
+Furthermore, long-term care insurance companies typically employ assessors to make eligibility determinations for policyholders who wish to begin using their long-term care benefits.
+One of the best resources for beginning the formal assessment and care planning process is your local Area Agency on Aging.
+AAAs can let you know where to have a needs assessment performed and, in some cases, may actually be able to conduct assessments themselves.